 Glenville State cooperates directly with the U.S. Department of Education in securing these loans and the FAFSA is required.

 Loan amounts can vary depending on the student’s grade level and other aid awarded.
-The interest rate is variable.
+The interest rate is fixed at 4.66% for the 2014-15 academic year.
 Subsidized loans are interest free while the student is in school.
 However, interest begins accumulating on unsubsidized loans at the time of disbursement.
 An origination fee is charged on all of the loans.
 View more information on Direct Loans at www.direct.ed.gov

 Effective July 1, 2013 eligibility for the Direct Subsidized Loan will be limited for new borrowers (that is, students who receive their first loan on or after July 1, 2013).
 New borrowers may receive, in total subsidized loans, up to 150 percent of the published length of the student's current educational program..
 For example if the student is in a 2-year degree program, the student could receive subsidized loans for 3 years.
 Once the student reaches that limit, he or she may borrow only unsubsidized loans, and interest begins to accrue on the student's outstanding subsidized loan.